 Jonkoping is Agnetha's hometown.
 It is in the province of Smaland, where the Swedish emigrants came from.
 The stereotypical Swedes are found there.

 There was a show on Hamngatan, and Tommy Korberg performed.
-He played the Russian in CHESS and lived in the building where I stayed.
+He was the Russian in CHESS and lived in the building where I stayed.

+NK is a department store.
 Stockholm newspapers are Dagens Nyheter and Afton Bladet.
-NK is the big department store.

 I owed my success in Stockholm to Alice, her 2 sons & her friend Jan.
 Alice told me where to go and what to do.
 She translated for me.
 Without her, I would have been lost.